 - 8.2.
 When carrying out maintenance work the Board works in accordance with environmental best practice guidelines. - 8.3.
 When undertaking improvement work consistent with the need to maintain satisfactory flood protection, the Board aims to: - Avoid any unnecessary or long-term damage to natural habitats and species; - Take appropriate opportunities to achieve multiple environmental outcomes and work with natural processes, wherever possible, including the enhancement of habitats and water bodies within the District. - 8.4.
+The District contains two sites of biological interest at Doxey & Tillington Marshes SSSI and Baswich Meadows SSSI:

-There are no SSSI sites within the District - 9.
-Approval and Review of this Policy Statement - 9.1.
-This Policy is adopted by the Board on 12 Jan 2023
+9. Approval and Review of this Policy Statement

+9.1.
+This Policy is adopted by the Board on 08/02/2023